pallets/jinja/docs/templates.rst

         Body
     {% include 'footer.html' %}

-Included templates have access to the current template variables minus local modifications.
+Included templates have access to the variables of the active context by default.
+For more details about context behavior of imports and includes see :ref:`import-visibility`.

 .. _import: